ArcGIS Blog

 Managing Electric Networks: Creating Subnetworks

 One of the most exciting and powerful features provided to electric customers by the ArcGIS Utility Network is the ability to manage, validate, and analyze their electrical network as one continuous system, from generation sources through transmission lines, down to their distribution circuits.
-This blog will show you how you can use the model provided in the Electric Utility Network Foundation solution to model your complete electric GIS.
+This article will show you how to use the model provided in the Electric Utility Network Foundation solution to model your complete electric GIS.
+If you’re interested in more content like this, I recommend you check out the Learn ArcGIS Utility Network for Electric learning series.
+You can also try these hands-on tutorials related to this article:

 Because the tools and processes used to manage this GIS information are new, we have put together a series of blog posts to introduce you to the language and tools used when working with the utility network to create, manage, and perform quality assurance on the correctness of your electric systems.